dnsimple/chef-pdns/README.md

 ### Notes

- - Currently this cookbook just provides minimal bind backend configuration and leaves to the user how to provision and manage the bind config file required by the backend (see https://doc.powerdns.com/md/authoritative/backend-bind/).
-Also, take a look at `test/fixtures` where a example bind config file is located for testing.
+ - Currently this cookbook just provides minimal bind backend configuration and leaves to the user how to provision and manage the bind zone file required by the backend (see https://doc.powerdns.com/md/authoritative/backend-bind/).
+Also, take a look at `test/fixtures` where a example bind zone file is located for testing.
  - For PostgreSQL backend a recipe for creating the database schema and user is provided, it is also used for testing.
  - Ubuntu has an specific database configuration when using their packges for backends, it's located here: `/etc/powerdns/pdns.d/`
  - It is not possible to install both an authoritative server and a recursor on the same machine using the flavor attribute.